neomedia6989/docs-2/docs/plex/libraries.md

 ??? info "Recommended"

     This view shows a mix of items that are new or popular in the library selected by the server.

-    We utilize this page to show you what is popular and trending with TMDb and Trakt charts as well as what is popular on streaming platforms, such as Disney+, HBO Max, Hulu, Netflix and more!

 ??? info "Library"